neuroneural/meanMLP/README.md

 done
 ```
 ## 3. Plotting the results
 Plotting scripts can be found at `scripts/plot_figures.ipynb`.
-It a rather haphazard collection of scripts, we may update it later.
-Data loading scripts rely on fetching the results from WandB.
-If you set WandB offline mode while running the experiments, you'll need rewire the script and load the csv files from the experiment folders in `assets/logs`.

 # `scripts/run_experiments.py` options:
 ## Required:
 - `mode`:
     - `tune` - tune mode: run multiple experiments with different hyperparams
-    - `exp` - experiment mode: run experiments with the best hyperparams found in the `tune` mode, or with default hyperparams `default_HPs` is set to `True`
+    - `exp` - experiment mode: run experiments with the best hyperparams found in the `tune` mode, or with default hyperparams if `default_HPs` is set to `True`

 - `model`: model for the experiment.
 Models' config files can be found at `src/conf/model`, and their sourse code is located at `src/models`